 - For example, if you have a tough interval bike and a leisurely swim on the same day.
 Life happens.
 The kid gets sick.
-Another kid has to go to basketball practice, and wife/husband/partner is out of town.
-It will be “easier” to do the tough interval bike (#ouch) because you can do it at home, waiting to pick up the kid from basketball practice while the other kid is sleeping.
+Another kid has to go to basketball practice, and the wife/husband/partner is out of town.
+It will be “easier” to do the tough interval bike (#ouch) because you can do it at home, waiting to pick up the kid from basketball practice while the other kid sleeps.

 4. Find Your Why